Assembly: System.Windows.Forms (in System.Windows.Forms.dll)

 You can use this method to create a copy of the menu structure stored in a MainMenu.
 You can use this method to reuse the menu structure stored in a MainMenu as the foundation for a new MainMenu.
 For example, if you want to create a menu structure that has the same menu items as an existing MainMenu but will also have additional MenuItem objects added to it, you can use the CloneMenu method to create a copy of the original MainMenu and then add the new MenuItem objects to the cloned MainMenu.

 The following code example uses the GetForm method to determine if a MainMenu is currently parented to the form.
-If the call in the example code to GetForm does not return a null reference (Nothing in Visual Basic), the code then clones the menu structure of the MainMenu using the CloneMenu method.
+If the call in the example code to GetForm does not return Nothing, the code then clones the menu structure of the MainMenu using the CloneMenu method.
 The code then sets the RightToLeft property to true on the new copy of the MainMenu to create a MainMenu that can be used for languages that support right to left text.
 This example requires that you have a MainMenu created that is named mainMenu1.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows XP SP2 x64 Edition, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2